-Rabies is a serious illness.
-By the time the symptoms of rabies have become apparent, it is generally too late to save the patient.
+Rabies is a virus that is usually spread by the bite or scratch of an animal.
+By the time the symptoms appear, it is generally too late to save the patient.

 Fast facts on rabies

 - Rabies is a viral disease that is nearly always transmitted by an infected animal bite.

 - Anyone who receives a bite in a geographical area where rabies occurs should seek treatment at once.